vdean/audio-curiosity/README.md

 This code trains an audio-visual exploration agent in Atari environments.
 It does not yet have support for the Habitat navigation setting, as the underlying environment is not open-sourced.

 ## Installation
+This installation requires a machine with a GPU.
 ```bash
 git clone git@github.com:vdean/audio-curiosity.git
 cd audio-curiosity